promptfoo/promptfoo/site/docs/guides/gemma-vs-llama.md

     temperature: 0.01
     max_new_tokens: 128
     prompt:
-      prefix: "[INST] "
+      prefix: '[INST] '
-      suffix: "[/INST] "
+      suffix: '[/INST] '
 ```

 - `id`: This is the unique identifier for the [Llama model hosted on Replicate](https://replicate.com/meta/llama-2-7b-chat).
 Without the version, it defaults to the latest.
 - `temperature`: Controls the randomness of the output.
 A lower value like 0.01 makes the output more deterministic.
 - `max_new_tokens`: Specifies the maximum length of the generated response.
 - `prompt`: Llama requires that we wrap prompts with `[INST]` tags to indicate instruction-based prompting.